 Hi Cheryl,

-I am getting married in May and have a total of eight bridesmaids including a Matron of Honor.
-My parents are living on a fixed income and financially strapped so I am paying for the majority of the wedding.
+I am getting married in a few months and have a total of eight bridesmaids, including a Matron of Honor.
+My parents live on a fixed income and are financially strained, so I am covering the majority of the wedding costs.

-My parents threw us and paid for the engagement party back in September.
 I have not asked my bridesmaids for any help in terms of money, time, or labor to help with the wedding.
-Now that it’s time to plan my bridal shower, I want to know if it’s OK to ask my bridal party to split the cost of the shower amongst everyone, including my mother, so the burden does not fall solely on my her.
-I want to mention that my bachelorette was originally supposed to be in Miami but the majority of bridesmaids said they couldn’t go so we made alternate plans to go out in NYC which is much more feasible for everyone (I live in CT).
-Financially speaking, my bridesmaids will be responsible for their dress, hair and makeup (if they choose to get it done professionally), shoes and jewelry on the day of the wedding.
-I will be paying for transportation and all other things wedding related.
+Now that it’s time to plan my bridal shower, I want to know if it’s okay to ask my bridal party to split the cost of the shower among everyone, including my mother, so the burden doesn’t fall solely on her.
+I want to mention that my bachelorette was originally supposed to be in Miami, but the majority of bridesmaids said they couldn’t go, so we made alternate plans to go out in NYC, which is much more feasible for everyone (I live in CT).
+Financially speaking, my bridesmaids will each be responsible for their dress, hair, and makeup (if they choose to have it done professionally), shoes, and jewelry on the wedding day.
+I will be covering the cost of transportation and all other wedding-related expenses.
 Please let me know your thoughts.

 Leila